openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

 creates a wildcard RBAC entry.
 Setting it to ``False`` removes the wildcard entry.

-When you run :command:`net-list` or :command:`net-show`, the ``shared`` flag is calculated by the server based on the calling project and the RBAC entries for each network.
-For QoS objects use :command:`qos-policy-list` or :command:`qos-policy-show` respectively.
+When you run :command:`neutron net-list` or :command:`neutron net-show`, the ``shared`` flag is calculated by the server based on the calling project and the RBAC entries for each network.
+For QoS objects use :command:`neutron qos-policy-list` or :command:`neutron qos-policy-show` respectively.
 If there is a wildcard entry, the ``shared`` flag is always set to ``True``.
 If there are only entries that share with specific projects, only the projects the object is shared to will see the flag as ``True``